Smiacter/eNotesSDK/README.md

 ## License

-eNotesSDKPre is available under the MIT license.
+eNotesSDK is available under the MIT license.
 See the LICENSE file for more info.